Sourdough has become the lifeblood of my household, and these crispy, flaky, salty, rustic sourdough butter crackers are no exception.

 - Repeat these steps with the remaining dough.

-- Bake the crackers for 30 minutes at 350°.
-Then turn the oven off and jar the door.
-I use a baking mitt between the door and frame to just barley keep the oven door open.
+- Bake the crackers for 30 minutes at 350°F. Then turn the oven off and jar the door.
+I use a baking mitt between the door and frame to just barely keep the oven door open.
 Let the crackers cool completely in the oven.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.